-Which will be the the very first step that you need to get started with Firebase.
+This will be the very first step that you need to get started with Firebase.

-In order to use Firebase V9 to your web app, You’ll need to
+In order to use Firebase V9 in your web app, You’ll need to

 1. Create A Firebase Project From Firebase Console

 - Go to the Firebase Console → Go to the console or Sign in button at the top right.

 - Once you’re logged in, click the Add Project button to create a brand new Firebase project.

 - Give it a project name of your choice and click continue.